IVI-M/vitals/docs/readme.md

 -->

-- Open Canada data that has become available *after* Kuly 2021 <u>do not appear to support </u>  the COVID-19  vaccine manufacturers\' original claims about  vaccine efficacy and safety (See images below).
+- Open Canada data that has become available *after* July 2021 <u>do not appear to support </u>  the COVID-19  vaccine manufacturers\' original claims about  vaccine efficacy and safety (See images below).
 Specifically:

     - The number of reported serious adverse events from COVID-19 vaccine (including deaths and key organs failures)   appears to be the same order of magnitude as the number of COVID-19 deaths alone, and for certain populations higher than that.
 It is also noted that these numbers are reported with several months delay and may not represent the true number of side-events, as reporting of vaccines side-events is not mandatory and